surge-synthesizer/surge-synthesizer.github.io/rack_xt_manual/rack_xt_manual.md

 It has stereo inputs and outputs, and a V/Oct input.
 The V/Oct Center parameter acts like the pitch control on a VCO.
 Type in whole number like 1, 2, -1 etc to change octave, for example.

-To use this module, send some sound into the input, mixed with the sound of the output to create a feedback loop.
+To use this module, send some sound into the input, mixed with the sound of the output to create a feedback loop (you'll need a mixer).
 Adding other modules into that feedback loop can create many kinds of interesting results.

 That's what the Sample Correct control is for.
 Long story short: Count the number of cables the signal passes through between the output and the feedback input, and make sure this parameter is set to that number.